UniHD-CEG/torchprofilingutils/README.md

+Please note that this is an anonymized version of the code presented in the paper "STRADA: Resource-Efficient Time-Series Anomaly Detection in Dynamically-Configured Systems".
+Any copyright notices identifying the authors or their organization have been redacted for the double-blind peer review.
+We are kindly asking the reviewers receiving this code to refrain from sharing it with non-reviewers.

 # Torch Profiling Utils
 This module contains two classes that simplify profiling Torch models using the [fvcore](https://github.com/facebookresearch/fvcore/tree/main) and [torchinfo](https://github.com/TylerYep/torchinfo) modules.
 I designed the wrapper classes `FVCoreWriter` and `TorchinfoWriter` contained in this module around my profiling workflow and am sharing them in hopes that they may be useful for other group members.